 Enter & Exit iPhone Recovery Mode

 Remember, Recovery Mode is different than DFU mode because DFU mode bypasses the bootloader which allows for things like downgrading firmware.
-You can not downgrade firmware with Recovery Mode, you can only upgrade or restore.
+You can not downgrade firmware with Recovery Mode, you can only upgrade or restore a device.
+When an iOS device is in Recovery Mode, it will display the image you see here, of the iTunes logo and a USB cable telling you to attach the device to iTunes.

 - Disconnect the USB cable from your iPhone, but leave the other side connected to your Mac or PC